Umarfoo/Video_Game_Analysis_Pandas/README.md

 ## Heroes of Pymoli

-In this challenge, I am working as Lead Analyst for an independent gaming company.
-I have been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+In this project, I had been assigned the task of analyzing a gaming companies data for their most recent fantasy game Heroes of Pymoli.

 As a first task, the company wanted to generate a report that breaks down the game's purchasing data into meaningful insights.